Fytex/Rastros-LI2/README.md

 Bot will try to execute each algorithm in the following order:

   - Brute-Force (Which can only be executed if there are few spaces available and it has to be under 2s in a normal computer)
-  - Flood-Fill (This is pretty fast to calculate the shortest route to the bot's base)
+  - Flood-Fill (This is pretty fast to calculate the shortest path to the bot's base.
+However this wont work in case there is no path)
   - Euclidean Distance (Just a math's formula to calculate which one of the next 8 available spaces is the nearest to the bot's base)